Ever walk up to one of those booths at the mall to buy a new phone? Don’t you just hate the pressure that those people try to put on you?

 - Ask directly for feedback – if you tell your email readers to click reply and ask you a question or leave you feedback, you’ll automatically start getting more emails.
 The more you interact with your readers, the better your rapport is with them.

-- Lead people to a landing page – if your email is really long, then you should definitely send them to a landing page.
-Spam filters do not like long emails and will flag it.
+- Lead people to a landing page – if your email is really long, then you should definitely send your readers to a landing page.
+Spam filters do not like long emails and will flag them.

 Do you have any content marketing tips?